ArnauCS03/HackUPC2023-BattleRoyale/README.md

 # HackUPC2023-BattleRoyale
-The creation of a bot in lua programming language, for a Battle Royale simple game.
+The creation of a bot in lua programming language, for a simple Battle Royale (SQLillo) game.
 Hosted by Capchase.